 Here is the lowdown on all the available UK airmiles credit cards currently.

 Best Airmiles Credit Cards?

 American Express Membership Rewards

-American Express cards allow you to earn membership rewards which can be converted into airmiles with many frequent flyer programmes including AVIOS, Etihad Guest, Emirates Skywards, Singapore Airlines, Delta Airlines and Virgin Atlantic Flying Club.
-You can see the full list on your Membership rewards page which looks like this.
+American Express cards allow you to earn membership rewards which can be converted into airmiles with many frequent flyer programmes.
+These include British Airways AVIOS, Etihad Guest, Emirates Skywards, Singapore Airlines, Delta Airlines and Virgin Atlantic Flying Club.
+You can see the full list on the Membership rewards page which looks like this.